ireaneus/CDI/docs/ETP/ETPS10Assignment.md

 Direct the students to refer to Session 8, Parts 1 & 2, for sermon preparation and how to discover the central point of the text.

 By next time they should be prepared to hand in a statement of the central point of their assigned text and their notes as to how they arrived at that central point.
 There are three more sessions in this course.

+## Central Point

+**The essential test for any profession of faith is: “Does my belief in God produce the kind of practical, life-changing actions that prove my faith is actually alive?”**

+---

+### Study Notes: James 2:14-26

+**Step 1: Verse-by-Verse Major Ideas**

+- **v.
+14:** Faith that is merely *"said"* or *"claimed"* but has no accompanying action cannot save.
+- **vv.
+15-17:** Faith without works is like telling a starving person to *"be filled"* without giving them food—it is useless and, in fact, dead.
+- **v.
+18:** Faith is invisible on its own; works are the only way to *"show"* or prove that faith exists.
+- **v.
+19:** Intellectual agreement is not saving faith; even demons believe God exists, but they do not obey Him.
+- **vv.
+20-24:** Abraham’s faith was *"perfected"* or brought to its intended goal when he acted on God's command; his works proved his righteousness.
+- **v.
+25:** Rahab’s faith was proven authentic because she risked her life to act on what she believed about God.
+- **v.
+26:** The Final Analogy—Just as a body without a spirit is a corpse, faith without works is a dead religion.

+**Step 2: Identifying Key Words and Context**

+- **Key Words:** *"Faith," "Works," "Dead," "Show," "Alive"*.
+- **Bird’s Eye View:** James is not arguing *against* faith, but against a *counterfeit* faith that consists only of words.
+He is looking for *"living"* evidence.

+**Step 3: Draft Statements (Refining the Idea)**

+- *Draft 1:* Faith needs works to be real.
+- *Draft 2:* If you don't do good things, your faith is dead.
+- *Draft 3:* True faith is always visible through the way we treat others and obey God.

+**Step 4: The Final Big Idea Statement**
+> **"The essential test for any profession of faith is: 'Does my belief in God produce the kind of practical, life-changing actions that prove my faith is actually alive?'"**

+**Step 5: The "So What?"
+Application**

+- **Application:** Because saving faith is a living power, we must examine our own lives not by what we *say* we believe on Sunday, but by how our belief *moves us* to act toward those in need and in obedience to God's commands throughout the week.
+If there is no movement, we must ask if there is truly any life.

+---

 This second sermon will be preached by the students during the last two class sessions of this course, Sessions 12 and 13.